SimonSD1/Subdivision-algorithms-and-real-root-isolation/README.md

 ```

 - main() functions are only in files located in folders EfficiencyTests and ValidityTests.
-- Results folder contains the result datas and graphs (in png).
+- Results folder contains the result datas of tests.
 - Graphs are created with a python script located in folder EfficiencyTests, and should be generated directly in .c main() functions (not from terminal).
 - DATA contains randomely generated polynomials that can be reused for future tests